plumier/plumier/docs/tutorials/basic-sql/09-Securing-Domain.md

 By adding `@authorize.role("Admin")` above `role` property like above code, it will prevent `User`  role modify the property.
 If `User` role tries to set the value, Plumier will return Unauthorized error with http status code 401.

-Note that all properties or parameters decorated with `@authorize` will automatically marked as optional, so we don't need to specify `@val.optional()` anymore.

 ## Securing Domain With Default Value
 If you review our domain closely you will notice that there are another security hole that possibly cause some issue on our domain, take a look at our domains below